Office of the Registrar

 • One course, to be chosen in consultation with the major advisor, that focuses on other methodologies employed by ancient historians.
 Such courses are offered by departments such as Anthropology, Classics, Comparative Literature, and History.

-• Two Greek or Latin courses numbered 10 or higher (excluding Greek 11).
+• Two Greek or Latin courses numbered 10 or higher (excluding Greek 11), to develop a working knowledge of one or both of the languages essential for research.

 • Completion of Culminating Experience Requirement.